anandkegaon/Ansible/AnsibleMaster-node-configuration..md

     sudo apt install ansible-core
     sudo apt install ansible -y

+Normally ansible hosts file , will find under the path "/etc/ansible/hosts" if the path is not availble after installing the ansible the we can create it manually

+    mkdir /etc/ansible
+    cd /etc/ansible
+    vi hosts
+and write the IP address in the hosts file which will act as inventory file.

 on hosts // install only python on host system (nodes) //

      sudo apt-get update